-The doctoral dissertation is an original, theoretical, and/or empirical study that makes a significant contribution to the field.
-It should expand existing knowledge and demonstrate the student's knowledge of research methods and a mastery of her/his primary area of interest.
+The doctoral dissertation is an original, theoretical and/or empirical study that makes a significant contribution to the field.
+It should expand existing knowledge and demonstrate the student's knowledge of research methods and a mastery of their primary area of interest.
 The dissertation should be rigorously investigated; uphold the ethics and standards of the field; demonstrate an understanding of the relationship between the primary area of interest and the broader field; and be prepared for publication in a professional journal.

 The Dissertation Examining Committee (DEC) is formed to oversee the student's doctoral research.
-It is charged with evaluating the student's dissertation and oral defense, including the student's ability to express verbally her/his research question, methodological approach, primary findings, and implications.
+It is charged with evaluating the student's dissertation and oral defense, including the student's ability to express verbally their research question, methodological approach, primary findings and implications.
 The DEC, which includes the members of the DAC, is comprised of at least three Graduate Faculty members.
 Two members, including the Chair, must be from the School of Pharmacy.
-The Chair is responsible for overseeing and guiding the student's progress, coordinating the responses of the Committee members, and informing the student of her/his academic progress.
+The Chair is responsible for overseeing and guiding the student's progress, coordinating the responses of the Committee members, and informing the student of their academic progress.
 At least one additional Graduate Faculty member from outside the School of Pharmacy must be included on the DEC.
 This outside examiner should be identified no later than the beginning of the academic term in which the student will defend the dissertation.
 The DEC members vote to pass or fail the dissertation and the defense at the conclusion of the public presentation.

 Committee compositions must be approved by the departmental graduate committee.
 If a student needs to change a member of a committee, the new member must be approved by the departmental graduate committee and by the Graduate School.
 The changes must be documented with the Administrative Assistant and the Graduate School using the "Request for Change in Dissertation Committee" form, found in TUportal under the Tools tab within “University Forms.”

 Students who are preparing to defend their dissertation should confirm a time and date with their DEC and register with the Office of Graduate Studies at least 15 days before the defense is to be scheduled.
-The Office of Graduate Studies arranges the time, date, and room and forwards to the student the appropriate forms.
+The Office of Graduate Studies arranges the time, date and room and forwards to the student the appropriate forms.
 After the Administrative Assistant has made the arrangements, the student must send the Graduate School a completed "Announcement of Dissertation Defense" form, found in TUportal under the Tools tab within “University Forms,” at least 10 days before the defense date.
 The department posts announcements for the defense.

 Program Web Address: